 Advance planning of the control system design and the specific features of the AVEVA software came together to help AENA meet their objectives.

 The design stage began with the goal of making the change in technology, and also to take advantage of the AVEVA software’s strengths by developing a new engineering routine.
-Each new device would be integrated into the AVEVA System Platform based on a set of common rules.
-And each supplier who was awarded a contract would be required to conform to these rules.
+Each new device would be integrated into the AVEVA System Platform based on a set of common rules, and each supplier who was awarded a contract would be required to conform to these rules.

 A data template was created for each element to be deployed in the terminal and each process that would connect to the airport’s SCADA system.
-AVEVA enabled these objects and templates to be easily replicated, and soon AENA had a library that helped them to connect all field devices in a standardized manner.
+AVEVA enabled these objects and templates to be easily replicated, and soon AENA had a library that helped them to connect all field devices in a standardised manner.